RTÉ Television: International availability

 Meanwhile, RTÉ's channels are widely available in Northern Ireland through multiple television service providers.
 However, some content is blocked due to broadcasting rights issues.

 In January 2007, RTÉ announced plans to launch a channel (with the working title of RTÉ International) which would offer programmes in Great Britain.
-As of 2008, the proposed launch of this channel had been "shelved".
+As of 2008, the proposed launch of this channel was "shelved".

 Online content

 In March 2007, content from RTÉ One (and its sister network, RTÉ Two) became available on RTÉ.ie.
 In May 2009, RTÉ launched RTÉ Player (an on-demand catch-up service).

 RTÉ News, current-affairs programmes and specials, such as the St. Patrick's Day parade and Easter Mass, were freely streamed live around the world on 17 March 2007.
 RTÉ have launched an international version of the RTÉ Player, which provides access to the RTÉ News channel as a live stream and access to many Irish-made programmes.